-The restructuring charges incurred in the first quarter 2006 primarily related to \$1 million termination benefits and \$5 million of transfer and other costs associated with the closure and transfers of production for the Agrate (Italy) and Rousset (France) sites.
+Restructuring charges incurred in the first half of 2006 primarily related to \$1 million termination benefits and \$10 million of transfer and other costs associated with the closure and transfers of production for the Agrate (Italy) and Rousset (France) sites.

-Restructuring charges incurred in the first quarter of 2005 primarily related to \$2 million in termination benefits for the sites of Agrate (Italy) and Rousset (France) and \$4 million of other charges associated with the closure and transfers of production for the site in Rennes (France) for \$3 million and Carrollton (USA) for \$1 million.
+Restructuring charges incurred in the first half of 2005 primarily related to \$4 million in termination benefits for the sites of Agrate (Italy) and Rousset (France) and \$5 million of other closure costs for the transfer of production from the sites of Rennes (France), Rousset (France) and Carrollton (USA).